nivenf/bash-greetings/README.txt

 ---INSTALLATION GUIDE---

-1. Place friends.java and box.java files into your home directory
+1. Place friends.java, greeting.java, and box.java files into your home directory

 2. Make a text file called "favorites.txt", place it into your home directory and add usernames every line